PerfectCarl/robovm/README.md

 This project is a build for windows (32 bits for now, [64 bits is planned] (https://github.com/PerfectCarl/robovm/issues/2)) using [mingw] (http://en.wikipedia.org/wiki/MinGW). using gcc and/or clang 3.1.

+# Getting started
+How to install mingw, get the source and [build everything] (BUILD.md).

+If you're in a hurry, you can [download the binaries] (https://github.com/PerfectCarl/robovm/wiki/Download)

 # What's up ?
 Well, I'm just getting started.
 Read : the code compiles on windows but doesn't work at the moment.